Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-REAL Demand Unit
+REAL Demand Research Unit

 Our research will provide evidence-based recommendations for policy interventions that contribute to the development of sustainable and equitable health and social care systems.
+We have a dedicated public advisory group to ensure our research reflects the priorities and experiences of the communities affected by the rising demand in health and social care.

 Our analyses include the allocation of resources and the resilience of healthcare systems.